 I KNOW this because I’m truly fulfilled and happy today without some fancy title or huge income.
 I’ll continue to work hard and set + meet new goals but my purpose is much greater than these outward things.
 I truly get it now.

 Instead of going further faster, I want to remain closer to myself and my community even if it takes longer.
-The beauty and purpose is in the journey not the destination because if my destination is made up of fame and numbers, I would reach that goal and still remain empty.
+The beauty and purpose is in the journey not the destination.
+That’s because if my destination is made up of fame and numbers, I would reach that goal and still remain empty.

 I don’t want to be a famous & rich empty person, I want to be a loving, generous and fulfilled person.